Creating a Culture of Public Impact

 To truly leverage this enhanced capacity, however, research must be informed by practical know-how and lived experience and put into practice with those outside the university.
 We need to recognize that, for too long, the culture of universities has reinforced patterns of exclusivity and enabled extractive research practices.
 In order for initiatives like ours to have any real impact, we have to start by building trust with our collaborators, engaging directly with communities, and creating space for mutually beneficial partnerships that draw on multiple perspectives and capabilities.

-In addition to our impact lab investments and innovations in training and education, Stanford Impact Labs is dedicated to creating a culture of public impact in higher education at Stanford and beyond.
+- We promote a culture of public impact in higher education at Stanford and beyond.

 On our own campus, we launched a Scholars in Service program for faculty to pursue in-depth, hands-on learning through sabbaticals in government and non-profit organizations.
 Hear more from Stanford economist Gopi Shah Goda here on what a year in service at the White House looks like.
 We also helped establish a new set of fifteen faculty positions at Stanford - public impact professorships - with the goal of bringing to the university scholars who have a distinctive record of impact beyond academia.
 And we continue to cultivate, encourage, and fund external service and leadership experiences for Stanford faculty and students.

-As we do this work, we hope to learn from and inspire other university-based initiatives that are deepening the public impact of higher education and building new models that leverage advances in science to support community-led problem-solving.
+As we do this work, we hope to learn from, and inspire, other university-based initiatives that are deepening the public impact of higher education and building new models that leverage advances in science to support community-led problem-solving.

 How We Measure Impact